KShak/PicSpotFinder/README.md

 # PicSpotFinder Android App

+### UPDATE
+After creating the prototype demoed in the video below, due to limitations of the Instagram API (the best source of images posted on social media with location data) I did not further develop this app.

 2017 was a year of being in new places for me ([my travel website](http://khalidshakur.com/traveling/) if you're curious).
 While touring different cities and countries, I often found it hard to decide where I wanted to go and what I wanted to see.
 I would search for interesting destinations and then narrow down the results by searching for images of each destination.
 This app is intended to streamline this process.

 ##### TL;DR